wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 Miracles are all the same to do.
 Love always expresses as much as it can.
 :::
 ::: tab Commentary
 (1) In the vision of Heaven, there can be no gradations of illusions or mistakes.
 Something either is or it is not. … Truth is true; all else is only a mistake which, when brought to truth, is gently corrected, not judged against and punished.
-(Wapnick, FAJ, p.
+(Wapnick, F.A.J., p.
 186).

-(1) [It’s] a simple plan for salvation that has no exceptions, [miracles] are all the same because there is likewise no hierarchy in illusions (Wapnick, LDNC, p.
+(1) [It’s] a simple plan for salvation that has no exceptions, [miracles] are all the same because there is likewise no hierarchy in illusions (Wapnick, L.D.N.C., p.
 562)

 (1) The first principle of miracles … counteracts the ego’s first law of chaos “there is a hierarchy of illusions” ([T–23.II.2:3](/text/23-the-war-against-yourself/#T-23.II.2)).
 (Wapnick, A.A.C., p.
 58.)